 If you're a young professional looking for a place with bars, restaurants, and nightlife, The Lakes deserves your attention.
 Situated to the west of the Strip and east of Summerlin, the area has been ranked as one of the best Las Vegas neighborhoods to live in due to its fantastic nightlife.

 The Lakes is not particularly well-suited to families, since schools in the area aren’t necessarily impressive.
 The median home value is $330,700, and many residents are politically moderate.

 The Lakes at a glance:

 Median home value: $330,700

-Paradise Hills is a neighborhood in nearby Henderson that offers families a perfect place to settle down.
+Paradise Hills is a neighborhood in Henderson that offers families an ideal place to settle down.
 With a quiet suburban feel and lots of greenery, Paradise Hills is truly a slice of, well, paradise.